MicrosoftDocs/sql-docs/azure-sql/managed-instance/backup-transparency.md

 - [Backupmediaset](/sql/relational-databases/system-tables/backupmediaset-transact-sql)
 - [Backupmediafamily](/sql/relational-databases/system-tables/backupmediafamily-transact-sql)

-The following backup tables have been removed:
+The following backup tables are not used by SQL Managed Instance, and will not be populated with data:

 - [Backupfile](/sql/relational-databases/system-tables/backupfile-transact-sql)
 - [Backupfilegroup](/sql/relational-databases/system-tables/backupfilegroup-transact-sql)

 ## Removed fields

-Since SQL Managed Instance is a cloud service with data stored in storage, the following fields have been removed from existing msdb tabes:
+Since SQL Managed Instance is a cloud service with data stored in storage, the following fields will not be populated with data:

 - Fields that pertain to the user who is logged in.
 - Fields that pertain to the path of the backup file.
+- Backup expiration information.

 ## Considerations

 When reviewing your backup history in the msdb database, consider the following:

-- Backup history does not contain information about user-initiated backups, including usernames of the user who initiated the backup.
+- Backup history does not contain all information about user-initiated backups, such as usernames of the user who initiated the backup.
 - Fields that are not relevant to the cloud will not be populated, such as the machine name, physical drive, and physical name.
 - Backup information is inserted to the msdb database when the backup completes.
 Ongoing backups are not supported.